The Customer Experience According To Maïeutyk

 - Lack of middle management support

 We’ve taken the liberty of grouping these reasons around how our approach is designed to help you avoid these common pitfalls.

 A. Defining the problem (which includes 3,4,7,10,11,12,13,19)

 As mentioned at the beginning of this text, knowing who you and your customer are is key to developing an optimal customer experience strategy.
-At Maïeutyk, we avoid problems tied to defining the problem by applying the first and second phases of our approach: Decode and Discern.
+At Maïeutyk, we avoid problems tied to defining the problem by applying the first and second phases of our approach: Diagnostic and Strategy.